Malaria

 • Stay inside between dusk and dawn, when the type of mosquitos that carry malaria are active

-• Sleep with mosquito nets over the bed
+• Sleep with mosquito nets over your bed

 Insect repellents